Tudor0404/easythread/docs/pages/analysis.rst

 **Price**
 	Free
 **Use**
 	It is mainly used to convert vector files into embroidery files, and embroidery files between them.
 It also allows the adjusting of particular stitches.
-This combined with the powerful tool that is Inkscape (vector illustration software), makes it a comparable choice.
+This combined with the powerful tool that is Inkscape (vector illustration software), makes it a strong choice.
 **Platform**
 	Inkscape (Windows/Mac/Linux)
 **Pros**